mfonism/games-with-ppb/notes.md

 ------

-Save this (https://pngtree.com/so/construction-production)[construction-production png from pngtree.com] as cart.png in your project folder, and run `main.py` again.
+Save this [construction-production png from pngtree-dot-com](https://pngtree.com/so/construction-production) as cart.png in your project folder, and run `main.py` again.

 Yaaaay!